truefoundry/truefoundry-docs/deployment/job/cron-job.md

 {% endtab %}
 {% endtabs %}

-As defined by `schedule="0 */12 * * *"`, this job will run every 12 hours.
+As defined by `schedule="0 8 1 * *"`, this job will run at 8 AM on 1st day of every month.
 You can pass any custom cron expression.
 The cron format is explained below.

 ## Understanding the cron format